Black Mamba (character): Fictional character biography

-During the "Dark Reign" storyline, Black Mamba is revealed as a member of the Initiative's new team for the state of Delaware called the Women Warriors.
+During the "Dark Reign" storyline, Black Mamba is revealed as a member of the Women Warriors, the Initiative's Delaware-based team.

 Black Mamba is one of the assassins tasked by the Assassins Guild to collect the bounty on Domino's head.
-She attempts to use her powers on Wolverine, causing him to perceive Mariko.
-She is later stabbed in the chest by X-23, but ultimately healed by Elixir, albeit to Wolverine's chagrin.
+She attempts to use her powers on Wolverine, causing him to perceive his late lover Mariko Yashida.
+She is later stabbed in the chest by X-23, but is healed by Elixir, to Wolverine's chagrin.

 In "All-New, All-Different Marvel", Black Mamba appears as a member of Viper's Serpent Society under its new name Serpent Solutions.